Admissions, Registration, & Financial Aid Information

 Student One Card ID

-Students who are new and taking all classes online for fall 2020 will automatically receive an official STLCC ID BankMobile OneCard.
-The BankMobile OneCard will be sent to the mailing address on file with the College.
-Be sure to watch your mail for a green envelope; once you receive the card, follow the instructions in the mailer to select a refund preference.
+Students who are new and taking all classes online for fall 2020 will automatically receive an official STLCC ID OneCard.
+The OneCard will be sent to the mailing address on file with the College.
+Be sure to watch your mail for a Refund Selection Kit (green envelope); once you receive the Refund Selection Kit, follow the instructions in the mailer to select a refund preference.
 Choosing a preference ensures that any refunds that are due to you from grants, loans, external scholarships or reimbursements are not delayed.
 Students enrolled in on-campus courses may contact campus life to schedule an appointment for an STLCC photo ID.

 For assistance with your OneCard, contact Campus Life.